Amoebas from the World

 University of Oregon and Neural Systems and Behavior 2023 Alumni

-The Generations of Cephalopod Scientists will turn 4th-6th grade students from underserved schools in Eugene, Oregon and their parents into scientists for an afternoon as they dive into the minds of cephalopods!
+The Generations of Cephalopod Scientists will turn 4th-6th grade students from schools in Eugene, Oregon and their parents into scientists for an afternoon as they dive into the minds of cephalopods!
 As a cephalopod researcher who was recently introduced to electrophysiology in the Neural Systems and Behavior course, I have a newfound respect and excitement regarding the history of the giant axon.

 Student in Angelique Allen lab with squid